 Is the T2 building also a smoking-permitted terminal?

-No — the building informally called T2 (originally the St Andrews Building, opened 2003) is a check-in annexe used by Jet2, not a separate gate area.
-It uses the same airside as the main terminal, so the same rules apply: no airside smoking, and the only landside smoking zone is the central-island area between the main terminal and Car Park 2.
+The building informally called T2 (originally the St Andrews Building, opened 2003) is a check-in annexe used by Jet2, not a separate gate area.
+It uses the same airside as the main terminal, so the same rules apply: the only smoking area is the central-island area between the main terminal and Car Park 2, landside.
+There is no airside smoking.

 Can I smoke at the Glasgow Airport Express bus stop?

-No — the Glasgow Airport Express (Route 500), now operated by 11 Wright StreetDeck Electroliner battery-electric buses since March 2025, stops at the terminal forecourt directly.
-Smoking at the bus stops or along the drop-off lanes is prohibited; you must use the central-island designated zone across from the terminal.
+Smoke at the central-island designated zone across from the terminal before boarding, then walk to the forecourt.
+The Glasgow Airport Express (Route 500), now operated by 11 Wright StreetDeck Electroliner battery-electric buses since March 2025, stops at the terminal forecourt directly, where smoking and the drop-off lanes are non-smoking.
 The bus runs every 10 minutes during peak to Buchanan Bus Station in central Glasgow (approximately 25 minutes).

 Are vapes and e-cigarettes allowed at Glasgow?